-On the other hand, we do take note on any impact that our business operations may have on the environment.
+On the other hand, we are sensitive to any impact that our business operations may have on the environment.
 Hence, we constantly advocate environmentally friendly practices in the office.
-IFCA continues to display signage in office area to raise awareness on energy and water consumption management among the employees.
-IFCA Group's employees keep the good habits of switching off lights and air-conditioning during lunch hour or when they are out of the office.
+We continue to display signage in office area to raise awareness on energy and water consumption management among the employees.
+The Group's employees keep the good habits of switching off lights and air-conditioning during lunch break or when they are out of the office.